DenisRybkin/Telegrem-bot-/README.md

-Telegram bot that can turn off the computer by voice messages and menu buttons
+Telegram bot, which can turn off the computer using voice messages and menu buttons.
+In addition, there is a managed list of managing thought